Megcsapottak rovat

 Hahn, Hans: Infinity (Végtelen)

-_ _ The Crisis in Intuition (Az intuició válsága)
+_ _: The Crisis in Intuition (Az intuició válsága)

 Haldane, J. B. S.: Mathematics of Natural Selection (A természetes kiválasztódás matematikája)

-_ _ On Being the Right Size
+_ _: On Being the Right Size (A megfelelő méretről)

 Halley, Edmund: First Life Insurance Tables (Első életbiztosítás táblák)